TonyDeng1997/mockingtest2/README.md

 Also checkout the Flyway.md and flyway.sh for the usage.

 Note, flyway is to database schema version control, simply say it is used to incrementally alter database, tables schemas and data.

+Run the following commands to update your database schemas.

+`mvn flyway:migrate`

 ref: `https://flywaydb.org/getstarted/firststeps/maven`